DETAILED ACTION

 wherein the first pad (154) includes a first surface (first surface-154 top surface of pad 154, Fig. 2-Annotated) contacting the second pad (152) and a second surface (second surface-154 bottom surface of pad 154, Fig. 2-Annotated) opposite (Fig. 2-Annotated) the first surface (first surface-154);

-Hwang does not expressly disclose a buffer film on the insulating protective layer and spaced apart from the through-electrode; an inclined side surface between the first surface and the second surface, wherein the inclined side surfaces include a first side surface and an opposite second side surface inclined at a first obtuse angle and a second obtuse angle with respect to the second surface, respectively, and wherein each of the first and second obtuse angles is about 100° to about 130°.
+Hwang does not expressly disclose a buffer film on the insulating protective layer and spaced apart from the through-electrode; wherein the first pad has a first side surface and an opposite second side surface inclined at a first obtuse angle and a second obtuse angle with respect to the second surface, respectively, and wherein at least one the first or the second obtuse angles is about 100° and less than or equal to 130°.

 However, in the same semiconductor device field of endeavor, Mun discloses a buffer film (342 etch stop layer made of SiN in [0042], Fig. 18-Annotated) on the insulating protective layer (302a dielectric material in [0042], Fig. 18) and spaced apart (Fig. 18-Annotated) from the through-electrode (306u interconnect vias in [0044], Fig. 18-Annotated).